VladFomin/SMPE-2025-2026/good graphics/graph2.md

   - There are **no confidence intervals or error bars**, despite the data being derived from administrative and reporting systems that involve uncertainty.
   - This gives a false sense of precision to year-to-year fluctuations.

-* **Overemphasis on a Single Curve:**
-  - Only one time series is shown, with no comparison to:
-    - Other states
-    - National trends
-    - Non-firearm homicide trends
-  - The checklist encourages comparative context when interpreting curves.

 ---

 ### 2. Recommendations for Improvement